dmhenaopa/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## :pencil2: Shell basic commands
 This folder contains some useful scripts with basis Shell commands to navigate the filesystem, change directories, list the files (incluided hidden files), use of arguments with the commands, manipulate files and search information about the usage of some of this commands.
-Som
+Some of the commands used in this scripts:

 | Scripts for |Commands used|
 |--|--|